 At carte blanche we believe there is more than one way to tell a story.
 Our mandate is to provide a venue for narrative of all forms from fiction and nonfiction, to poetry and photo essays.

 carte blanche is published three times a year in the winter, spring/summer, and fall.

 How to submit

-Currently we have TWO submission periods, from March 15 until May 1, 2015 and from September 1, 2015 until January 1, 2016.
-Submissions received during these times will be considered for the issues published in the 2015 or 2016 calendar year.
+Currently we have TWO submission periods, from October 1, 2015 until December 31, 2015 and from March 15, 2016 until May 1, 2016.
+Submissions received during these times will be considered for the issues published in the 2016 calendar year.

 Simultaneous submissions: We accept simultaneous submissions.
 Please indicate in your cover letter if you are sending your piece elsewhere and notify us immediately if it is accepted somewhere else.

 Rights: We ask for first world serial rights and the right to archive your work on the website.
 Copyright reverts to the author upon publication.